vim/vim/src/po/README.txt

     Background: on Solaris an empty msgstr results in an empty message; GNU gettext ignores empty strings and items marked with "#, fuzzy".

+    This also removes the line numbers from the file, so that patches are not messed up by changes in line numbers and show the actual changes in the text.

 (4) Check:

 	vim -S check.vim xx.po